‘There but for the grace of God go I.’

 A visit to prison often leaves me with this thought.
 As the gates close behind me, I thank God for my loving family who gave me a good start in life.
 This regular reflection makes me even more determined to help those who were not as fortunate as me in their early years, or whose choices have landed them in prison.

 Not visiting prison for two years has been very frustrating for me and many of Prison Fellowship’s volunteers.
 I know we have done so much through the pandemic—like launching our Prayer Line service and weekly Bible Study sheets which are still appreciated now in more normal times.
-However, not being able to run our victim awareness programme Sycamore Tree at full capacity across the prison estate has been a big loss to people in prison who are longing to learn.
+However, not being able to run our restorative justice programme Sycamore Tree at full capacity across the prison estate has been a big loss to people in prison who are longing to learn.

 It was a huge source of encouragement that, when Sycamore Tree recommenced again after lockdown, many of our volunteers who deliver the course got in touch with me to share stories of its impact:

 Tony told me about Greg.
 He graduated from Sycamore Tree a few years ago now, but still resides in the prison where Tony volunteers.
 Tony shares, ‘Greg has had a number of jobs in the prison involving him being “out and about”, and so I often see him.
 Whenever we meet, the first thing he says to me is, “How’s Barbara?”
 Barbara was the Group Facilitator on his course.
 Her support has had a long lasting impact on him.
-The second thing he says is, “Please send her my love.”
+The second thing he says is, “Please send her my love.”’

 Another volunteer, Diana, recalls a young learner named Chantelle who stood up to give her symbolic act of restitution in the final session of the course.
 She confessed, ‘I only signed up for a laugh.’
 She hoped that taking part would shorten her sentence.
 But, having listened to our victims of crime speak in week three about the death of their son after taking drugs recreationally, Chantelle realised that this couple could have been her own mother and father grieving over her.
 And so, Chantelle decided to make some positive changes in her own life.